Price: £95 PLUS VAT

-This conference focuses on support for the mental health of children and young people in England.
+This conference focused on support for the mental health of children and young people in England.

-Delegates will examine the impact of the pandemic, the effectiveness of the policy response, and what more needs to be done going forward.
+Delegates examined the impact of the pandemic, the effectiveness of the policy response, and what more could be done going forward.

-We expect discussion to draw on issues raised in the CQC’s review of child mental health services, which highlights the need to address increased demand, provide early intervention, and boost collaboration between service providers, local authorities and parents.
+We expected discussion to draw on issues raised in the CQC’s review of child mental health services, which highlighted the need to address increased demand, provide early intervention, and boost collaboration between service providers, local authorities and parents.

-- Priorities - improving child mental health provision & funding
+- priorities - improving child mental health provision and funding

-- Tackling inequalities - cross-sector collaboration ◦ addressing silo working ◦ meeting increased demand for services ◦ improving access to holistic care ◦ support for families & the workforce
+- improving provision - cross-sector collaboration - addressing silo working - meeting increased demand for services - improving access to holistic care - support for families and the workforce

-- Issues linked with the pandemic - the online environment ◦ eating disorders ◦ remote consultation shortages ◦ links between physical & mental health ◦ support for vulnerable children ◦ stigma
+- issues linked with the pandemic - the online environment - eating disorders - remote consultation shortages - links between physical and mental health - support for vulnerable children

-- Mental health in schools - identifying children most in need ◦ addressing assessment anxiety ◦ boosting catch-up programmes for vulnerable children ◦ support for the workforce
+- mental health in schools - identifying children most in need of support - addressing assessment anxiety - boosting catch-up programmes for vulnerable children - support for the workforce

-- Policy - addressing key issues for children’s mental health & wellbeing into the future
+- policy - addressing key issues for children’s mental health and wellbeing in the future

-We are pleased to be able to include keynote sessions with: Jemima Burnage, Deputy Chief Inspector; and Lead for Mental Health, Care Quality Commission; and Professor Lord Layard, Director, Wellbeing Programme, London School of Economics.
+We are pleased to have been able to include keynote sessions with: Victoria Vallance, Director of Secondary and Specialist Healthcare, Care Quality Commission; and Professor Lord Layard, Director, Wellbeing Programme, London School of Economics.